Stochastic Particle Flow for Nonlinear High-Dimensional Filtering Problems: Examples

 \subsubsection{Results}

-For a moderately difficult scenario, where the state process noise is assumed with variance scaled by ${\sigma_{q}^{2}=25\,m^{2}}$, the observation noise variance is ${R_{k}=100\,deg^{2}}$, $P_{d}=0.80$ and $\lambda_{c}\times V=1.00$ false alarm/sensor/scan, for identical sensors, the resulting track of an exemplar run is shown in Figure~\ref{fig:Bearing-only-tracking-illustration}.
-The track initiation is based on an overdetermined triangulation of the measurements for the first two steps.
-No gating has been performed for this problem, i.e., no preprocessing to discard measurements that fall outside a high-confidence region for each sensor.
-The Figure~\ref{fig:Bearing-only-tracking-illustration} depicts a sucessful tracking of the target despite the moderately difficult scenario.
+A challenging scenario was set for comparing the filters in order to exacerbate differences of their performances to a noticeable level.
+In this very difficult scenario, state process noise is assumed with variance scaled by ${\sigma_{q}^{2}=25\,m^{2}}$, observation noise variance is ${R_{k}=25\,deg^{2}}$, $P_{d}=0.50$ and $\lambda_{c}\times V=1.00$ false alarm/sensor/scan, for identical sensors.
+Even though estimation errors generated for such a scenario might not be feasible as an Engineering solution, it is certainly of practical interest to examine how the estimates' errors scale to such extreme scenarios, which might happen in real applications.
+This problem is particularly interesting because the smaller the number of sensors the more difficult to achieve reasonable estimates since, in this case, the low signal-to-noise ratio would deteriorate inference.
+For this example, the SPF-GS has been set with time horizon $T=10\,s$ and integration step size $\Delta\lambda=1\,s$.

-An even more challenging scenario was set for comparing the filters in order to exacerbate the differences of their performances to a noticeable level.
-In this very difficult scenario, we set $\sigma_{q}^{2}=25\,m^{2}$, $R_{k}=\sigma_{r}^{2}=400\,deg^{2}$, $P_{d}=0.50$ and $\lambda_{c}\times V=1.00$ false alarm/sensor/scan.
-Even though it is arguable that the estimation errors generated for such a scenario might not be feasible as an Engineering solution, it is certainly of practical interest to examine how the estimate errors scale to extreme scenarios that happen quite often in real applications.
+The resulting track of an exemplar run is shown in Figure~\ref{fig:Bearing-only-tracking-illustration}.
+The track initiation is based on an overdetermined triangulation of measurements for the first two steps.
+No gating has been performed, i.e., no preprocessing to discard measurements that fall outside a high-confidence region of each sensor.
+Figure~\ref{fig:Bearing-only-tracking-illustration} depicts a successful tracking of the target despite the difficult scenario.